Latonis/cs400-X-Team-104/README.md

        * GitHub username 3: rememberNeverland      name 3: Heather Jia
        * GitHub username 4: fionalee913      name 4: Fiona Lee
    * When did you complete this exercise?
 October 28, 2018 starting at 5:00pm and ending at 6:40pm, in the CS building.
    * How long did it take your team to complete this exercise?
+100 minutes in total.

 ## Table of Contents